 Last month, Diversity Insight writer Tammy Binford explored the legal issues involved when employees must juggle work and special-needs parenting collide.
 Now, she looks at how employers can help their employees balance work and their obligations as parents of special needs children.

-When Tanuj Gupta joined AstraZeneca in 2006, she didn’t know many of her coworkers.
+When Tanuj Gupta joined AstraZeneca in 2006, he didn’t know many of his coworkers.
 “When I found out there were Employee Network Groups, I thought it was a great way to meet more people within the company,” says the executive director of external medical relations.
 And it was: “I met a fantastic group of people and got involved in the core activities of the group.”

 Margaret Rivera, AstraZeneca’s senior manager of diversity, helps oversee 16 successful employee network groups.
 Here are her tips for making such affinity groups work: